cbmongithub/chattr/README.md

 }
 ```

-You can view the minimalist chattrbot [here](https://github.com/christianbmartinez/chattr/blob/main/src/components/minimalist/chattrbot.tsx) to understand how it works with the `app/api/function-calling/route.ts` route.
+You can view the minimalist chattrbot [here](https://github.com/christianbmartinez/chattr/blob/main/src/components/minimalist) to understand how it works with the `app/api/function-calling/route.ts` route.

 It's worth mentioning that you should protect your routes with some type of authentication, or at the very least, use a rate limiter. `@upstash/ratelimit @upstash/redis` is a great option.
 You can view the package [here](https://www.npmjs.com/package/@upstash/ratelimit).

-# Usage for Nextjs
+# Usage

 After you have setup the route you need, you can import a chattrbot!
 Just wrap it in a separate component with the `use client` directive: